 Kenneth Lerer is a Manager of Lerer Ventures.
 He was the Chairman and Co-Founder of The Huffington Post.
-Mr. Lerer is Chairman of Betaworks, Bedrocket and BuzzFeed.
+Lerer is Chairman of Betaworks, Bedrocket and BuzzFeed.
 He is a member of Pilot Group LLC, a private investment firm.

-Mr. Lerer is Chairman Emeritus of the Public Theater in New York City and serves on the boards of directors of several nonprofit organizations, including Association to Benefit Children (ABC) and Bank Street College of Education.
-In 2008-09, Mr. Lerer served as the Hearst New Media Professional-in-Residence at Columbia Journalism School.
+Lerer is Chairman Emeritus of the Public Theater in New York City and serves on the boards of directors of several nonprofit organizations, including Association to Benefit Children (ABC) and Bank Street College of Education.
+In 2008-09, Lerer served as the Hearst New Media Professional-in-Residence at Columbia Journalism School.

 John Johnson is the Director of the Harmony Institute, a research organization that studies the social impact of entertainment media.
 He consults with media creatives, socially conscious film funds and production companies to help their work achieve concrete, positive change in specific target constituencies.

-In 2008, Smith covered the Democratic presidential primary, with a focus on Hillary Clinton and Barack Obama.
-Before POLITICO, he wrote a column and a blog for the New York Daily News.
-He also started New York’s first political blog, The Politicker, for the New York Observer, as well as the political site, Room Eight, after working as City Hall Bureau Chief for the New York Sun and as a stringer for the Wall Street Journal in Latvia.
+Prior to BuzzFeed, Smith was senior political writer for Politico from 2007 to 2011.
+Before Politico, he wrote a column and a blog for the New York Daily News, started New York’s first political blog, The Politicker, for the New York Observer, as well as the political site, Room Eight, after working as City Hall Bureau Chief for the New York Sun and as a stringer for the Wall Street Journal in Latvia.

-Smith has written for many leading publications including the Wall Street Journal, The Los Angeles Times, Slate, The New York Post, The New Republic.
+Smith has written for publications including the Wall Street Journal, The Los Angeles Times, Slate, The New York Post, and The New Republic.
 He was born and raised in Manhattan, and now lives in Brooklyn with his wife and three children.